puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 If the only release of a module is deleted, or if all the releases of a module are deleted, the module will still show up in the Forge's search under some circumstances.

-For example, puppetlabs-appdirector has only one release.
+For example, puppet-appdirector has only one release.
 It is the only result when we search for the word 'appdirector'.

    ![one module one release][onereleasesearch]